 3. Streamline your hiring process

 It’s possible a great potential employee may never come across your job posting.
-That’s less of a worry when you work with recruiters.
-Among the key benefits of using a staffing agency is the fact that the best firms have broad networks and keep the resumes of thousands of skilled local professionals on file.
-That’s why, upon seeing your needs for a position, agencies can provide you with a candidate who’s closer to the right fit than you could likely find on your own.
-They also save you the time of wading through resumes from unqualified applicants.
+Among the key benefits of using a recruiting agency is the fact that the best firms have broad networks and keep the resumes of thousands of skilled professionals on file — including people in your market and those outside of it who prefer remote work.
+That’s why, upon seeing your needs for a position, agencies can provide you better odds of finding a candidate who’s a great fit than you likely could on your own.
+They also save you the time of wading through dozens of resumes from unqualified applicants.

 In addition to seeking out your perfect employee, recruitment firms handle the most time-consuming aspects of the hiring process, including the initial interview, skills testing and reference checks.
-And because these specialists devote their workday to finding staffing solutions, they’re able to move a lot faster.
+And because these specialists devote their workday to finding talent solutions for you, they’re able to move a lot faster.
 If you go it alone, the job search proceeds only as fast as your schedule allows.
-When you use a recruiting agency, you don’t have to take valuable time away from your core responsibilities until you’re presented with A-list candidates.
+When you use an employment agency, you don’t have to take valuable time away from your core responsibilities until you’re presented with A-list candidates.

 4. Stay in touch

 Your work with a recruitment agency shouldn’t end when an employee accepts your job offer.
-Specialized staffing firms have a stake in the success of both parties.
-Keep recruiters informed of any changes in your requirements.
 After an employee comes on board, review their progress with the agency several times during their first weeks on the job.
+Plus, agencies have a stake in the success of both parties, so it’s wise to keep recruiters informed of any changes in your requirements.
 Maintaining communication and providing feedback allows the recruiter to better understand how to serve you and make the right hires for your company.

 5. Take action if things aren’t working

-In many cases, recruiting agencies have already worked with a candidate on a temporary or consultative basis.
-That gives staffing specialists a good idea as to whether the potential employee can perform to your standards and mesh with your office culture.
+In many cases, recruiting agencies have already worked with a candidate on a contract basis.
+That gives recruiting specialists a good idea as to whether the potential employee can perform to your standards and mesh with your office culture.
 Despite everyone’s best efforts, sometimes a hire will not work out.
 In this situation, first determine whether the worker wasn’t a match or if the agency itself was a bad fit for you.

-How a staffing agency responds to such problems will tell you a lot: Does it shirk responsibility?
+How an employment agency responds to such problems will tell you a lot: Does it shirk responsibility?
 Or do they work with you to find a solution?
 Robert Half, for instance, offers a service guarantee.
-If you’re not satisfied, contact your staffing manager within the first eight hours of the assignment and we’ll send you a replacement.
+If you’re not satisfied, contact your recruitment manager within the first eight hours of the assignment and we’ll send you a replacement.
 And you won’t be billed for the unsatisfactory hours.

-If the staffing agency provides training resources to its registered candidates, encourage your employees to make use of them.
+If the agency provides training resources to its registered candidates, encourage your employees to make use of them.
 This training helps you get a capable worker with a wide-ranging skill set and industry specialization.
 The professionals can augment their on-the-job skills for free, and that benefits everyone involved.
 New people in the office can infuse new ideas and perspectives.
-A temporary professional brought in for skills not available internally can impart a degree of specialized knowledge to full-time staff as they go about their job.
+A contract worker brought in for skills not available internally can impart a degree of specialized knowledge to permanent staff as they go about their job.

-There are myriad benefits of using a staffing agency your business can experience.
-But the overall value of building a solid working relationship with a reputable firm is that you have access to staffing experts who not only help you find the right mix of talent to achieve your business goals but also save you time and money.
+There are myriad benefits of using an employment agency your business can experience.
+But the overall value of building a solid working relationship with a reputable firm is that you have access to talent solutions specialists who not only help you find the right mix of people to achieve your business goals but also save you time and money.